vvscode/docs/docs/sms/sms-rest-old.md

 title: REST API
 excerpt: >-
   The most feature rich API that Sinch offers is the SMS REST API.
 Single messages, scheduled batch send-outs, using message templates and more.
+hidden: "true"
 next:
   pages:
     - sms-rest-getting-started